LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       Similarly, Signac’s interest in the musicality of colour and art shines through in these later works.
 He began giving his paintings musical subtitles, such as [‘Evening Calm, Concarneau, Opus 220 (Allegro Maestoso)’ from 1891](https://www.metmuseum.org/art/collection/search/459119).
 This work, depicting fishing boats near the French town of Concarneau, is part of a series focussing on harmony.
 Signac is quoted as saying that color has “in some ways elements of mathematics and music”.
     sideGalleryImages:
-      - /assets/paul-signac-gasometers-at-clichy-1886.jpg
+      - imageUrl: /assets/paul-signac-gasometers-at-clichy-1886.jpg
-      - /assets/paul-signac-woman-with-a-parasol-1893.jpg
+      - imageUrl: /assets/paul-signac-woman-with-a-parasol-1893.jpg
-      - /assets/paul-signac-antibes-the-pink-cloud-1916.jpg
+      - imageUrl: /assets/paul-signac-antibes-the-pink-cloud-1916.jpg
   - textTitle: Signac’s legacy
     text: >-
       ### The energetic artist eventually died in 1935 from septicemia.
 During